 VegetablesCultured vegetables make a welcome addition to any meal.
 From salads in summer to rich warm casseroles in winter, lacto-fermented vegetables add flavor and interest:

+While bread and other baked grain dishes are usually not kept in the refrigerator, keeping a sourdough starter provides a base for making an endless variety of breads and baked goods.
 Sourdough can be kept in the refrigerator for a week at a time without a feeding so that maintenance does not have to be a daily chore.

 |Kombucha Tea Starter Kit|